Chinese water deer

 The Chinese water deer at a glance

-Size: Adults stand ca. 50 cm (~ 2 ft.) at shoulder and are 90 to 110 cm (3-3.6 ft.) long, with ears up to 11cm (4 in.) tall and a stubby tail up to 6 cm (2 in.) long.
-They weigh 11-19 kgs (24-42 lbs), although most ave.
-15 kgs (33 lbs).
-Females tend to weigh more than males.
+Size: Adults stand about 50 cm (~ 2 ft.) at shoulder and are 90 to 110 cm (3-3.6 ft.) long, with ears up to 11 cm (4 in.) tall and a stubby tail up to 6 cm (2 in.) long.
+They weigh 11-19 kgs (24-42 lbs), although most seem to average 12-15 kgs (26-33 lbs).
+Females tend to weigh more than males and some estates have observed consistent differences between deer living on marshes versus those in agricultural crops, the latter being slightly heavier.

 When alarmed, Chinese water deer vocalise with a fox-like bark that's often aimed at the source of the disturbance. - Credit: Marc Baldwin